Italy's Draghi takes office, faces daunting challenges

 However, some members of the 5-Star Movement, which was created in 2009 as an anti-system, anti-euro protest group, have said they might vote against Draghi, threatening a party schism.

-Reporting by Crispian Balmer; editing by Agnieszka Flak, Gareth Jones and Clelia Oziel
+Reporting by Crispian Balmer; Editing by Agnieszka Flak, Gareth Jones, Clelia Oziel and Mike Harrison

 Our Standards: The Thomson Reuters Trust Principles.